SAP-docs/contribution-guidelines/docs/content-contribution/markdown-basics.md

 And _**this**_ will be both bold and italic.
 ```

+Here's how these three example lines will be rendered:

+_This will be emphasized in italics_, and *so will this*.
+On the other hand, **this will be bold**, and __this will be bold too__.
+And _**this**_ will be both bold and italic.

 ### Lists

-Ordered and unordered lists can be created, and they support sub items.
+You can create ordered and unordered lists, and they support sub-items.
 Here is an unordered list:

 ```markdown
 - an item